philote/Spirtuum/firebender-memory-bank/progress.md

   - ✓ Created test doubles for use case testing
   - ✓ Written comprehensive unit tests with proper naming conventions
   - ✓ Added all use cases to the dependency injection system
+- Phase 4.1 (ViewModel testing): ✓ Completed
+  - ✓ Created ViewModelTest base class for handling coroutines in tests
+  - ✓ Implemented preference management use cases (UpdateSortOptionUseCase, etc.)
+  - ✓ Defined UI state and event models for recipe list screen
+  - ✓ Implemented RecipeListViewModel with comprehensive functionality
+  - ✓ Created fake use cases for testing ViewModels
+  - ✓ Written comprehensive tests for RecipeListViewModel
+  - ✓ Added ViewModel to the dependency injection system